progenetix/progenetix.github.io-legacy/pages/_doc/fileformats-tabbed.md

     * parameters are added in `parameter_name=value;other_parameter=itsValue` format - see below
     * basically any [plot parameter from PGX](https://github.com/progenetix/PGX/blob/master/config/plotdefaults.yaml) can be used
   - Sample / grouping parameters
-    * the `sample_id` parameter is required to assign values (e.g. group labels) to samples
+    * the `biosample_id` parameter is required to assign values (e.g. group labels) to samples
-    * `sample_id` has to correspond to the identifiers used in column 1 of the following segments data
+    * `biosample_id` has to correspond to the identifiers used in column 1 of the following segments data
     * `parameter=value` pairs are semicolon-separated
     * values may be wrapped in double quotation marks (`group_label="Ductal Breast Carcinoma"`)
     * `group_id` __should__ be used for grouping